Walking as a form of exercise is often snubbed by the fitness industry who try to persuade us to go big or go home!

 - Get a dog – a dog is a great motivator to get out every day, but only if you can look after it and it's not going to add to your stress!

-If you want to talk to us about anything to do with your hormones or health after 40, then do get in touch and book in a free Discovery Call.
+If you want to work with us on your hormones or health issues, then do get in touch and we can send you more info.